LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: The SGWB and the magnetic field, relics of a first-order phase transition

-In this section we investigate which regions in the parameter space of a first order phase transition would lead to a SGWB detectable with LISA.
-We also compute the strength and correlation scale of the corresponding magnetic field, which would result from the amplification of a seed field by the MHD turbulence in the aftermath of the phase transition.
+In this section, we investigate which regions in the parameter space of a first-order phase transition would lead to a SGWB detectable with LISA.
+We also compute the strength and correlation length scales of the corresponding magnetic field, which would result from the amplification of a seed field by the MHD turbulence in the aftermath of the phase transition.
 We are ultimately interested in assessing whether a first-order phase transition could produce a SGWB detectable with LISA and, at the same time, an IGMF consistent with existing observational bounds.
 We therefore perform a systematic scan over the first-order phase transition parameter space.
-The SGWB is considered ``detectable'' by LISA if its spectrum exceeds the power law sensitivity (PLS) of LISA with a signal-to-noise ratio threshold of ${\rm SNR}=10$ \citep{Caprini:2019egz} at any frequency $10^{-5}$~Hz $<f<0.1$~Hz.
-An illustrative example of the SGWB spectrum from turbulence and sound waves with LISA's sensitivity for the parameters choice $T_*=100\mbox{ GeV}$, $\alpha=0.5$, $\beta=10H_*$, $v_w = 0.95$, and $\varepsilon_{\rm turb}=1$ is shown in Fig.~\ref{fig:example}.
+The SGWB is considered ``detectable'' by LISA if its spectrum exceeds the power law sensitivity (PLS) of LISA with a S/N threshold of S/N$=10$ \citep{Caprini:2019egz} at any frequency $10^{-5}$~Hz $<f<0.1$~Hz.
+An illustrative example of the SGWB spectrum from turbulence and sound waves with LISA's sensitivity for the choice of parameters $T_*=100\mbox{ GeV}$, $\alpha=0.5$, $\beta=10H_*$, $v_w = 0.95$, and $\varepsilon_{\rm turb}=1$ is shown in Fig.~\ref{fig:example}.
+In this work, we focus on multi-messenger probes of a first-order phase transition and primordial magnetic fields, and we provide tools for the analysis that have been added to the {\sc CosmoGW} code \citep{CosmoGW_GH}.
+For a more elaborate parameter reconstruction of the SGWB from first-order phase transitions with LISA, we refer to \cite{Caprini:2024hue}.